DenBilokon/get_birthday/README.md

 # get_birthday
-Get birthday per any time
+Get birthday per week from today.
+Birthdays on Saturday and Sundays go to next Monday.